helium/HIP/0025-validators.md

 Validator nodes will need large disks for storing the chain and the ledger, and strong (but relatively modest by modern server standards) CPUs and RAM.
 An AWS T2.large or xlarge should work fine.

 The node will need to have a static IP and few ports (currently 2154 and eventually port 443) open to the internet.
-A DNS resolvable URL is strongly recommended.
+A DNS resolvable hostname is strongly recommended.
 Networking speed is variable, but load is largely symmetrical when producing blocks, so good upstream is recommended.
 Most cloud machines will be fine, but e.g. a cable modem might struggle.
 We don't recommend running these machines on consumer network connections.

 ## Drawbacks
 [drawbacks]: #drawbacks